JROChub/power_house/docs/book_of_power.md

 48. Maintain final values as field elements until writing to ledger.
 49. The ledger stores textual integers but the operations leading there must stay in the field.
 50. To emulate this book’s demonstration, compile transcripts manually and check each numeric entry.
-51. If a ledger entry reads `round_sums: 37 11`, you now understand the field context.
+51. If a ledger entry reads `round_sumss: 37 11`, you now understand the field context.
 52. Provide cross references inside ledger comments: `# F101`.
 53. This manual expects you to remember Fermat’s little theorem without apologizing.
 54. Individuals unable to recall modular arithmetic fundamentals must repeat cadet training.